 Classes: What to Expect; Should I Take Them?

 As with most forms of exercise, you’ll benefit so much more when you know what you’re doing and a little direction can go a long way.
-You can get a great TRX workout on your own but correct alignment and exposure to several exercises will aid in your success and an instructor will likely push you harder than you would challenge yourself on your own.
+You can get great TRX workouts for beginners on your own but correct alignment and exposure to several exercises will aid in your success and an instructor will likely push you harder than you would challenge yourself on your own.
 Even if you do plan to use the TRX on your own or for travel, McCloud recommends starting in classes or with a personal trainer.
 “Honestly, I’d go to a trainer or class first, get hands on instruction and cueing for body alignment, make sure you are doing each exercise correctly…then get your personal TRX for home and travel,” she says, “It’s by far my favorite travel tool, I never leave home without it!”
+Bottom line: Classes will set you up for optimum TRX results.

 Results and Success Stories

-You wouldn’t think two little straps could make such a difference, but the results of these women speak for themselves.
+You wouldn’t think two little straps could make such a difference, but the results of these women speak for themselves — their TRX before and after pics will make you want to find a pair of straps!

 “Like many working moms, I am always trying to figure out a way to carve out “me-time” and by that I mean “me-minutes”.
 With two children, a husband, our dog and a career I will take those “me-minutes” whenever and wherever I can.